genn-team/genn/README.md

 will create notebooks in the current users home directory.

 ### Running PyGeNN scripts
-Assuming they have no additional dependencies, Python scripts using PyGeNN can be run directly using the container with the ``script`` command.
+Assuming they have no additional dependencies, PyGeNN scripts can be run directly using the container with the ``script`` command.
 As scripts are likely to be located outside of the container, the script command is often combined with the options discussed previously.
 For example, to run a script called ``test.py`` in your home directory, the script command could be invoked with:
 ```bash
 docker run --gpus=all -e LOCAL_USER_ID=`id -u $USER` -e LOCAL_GROUP_ID=`id -g $USER` -v $HOME:/home gennteam/genn:latest script /home/test.py
 ```